Overview

 4. Liu, Y., Lu, K., Peng, Z., & Zhai, W. (2024).
 Autonomous Shuttle Acceptance in an American Suburban Context: A Revealed Preference Study in Lake Nona, Florida.
 Travel Behaviour and Society, 37, 100865 [Text].

 5. Lu, K., Liu, Y., Peng, Z. (2025).
-Spatial Analysis of Dockless Shared E-scooter Usage in a University Town: Insights from Gainesville, Florida.
-Travel Behaviour and Society.
-(Under the Second Round of Review)
+Spatial Dynamics of Campus-Centric Micromobility: Shared Dockless Scooter Usage in University vs. Non-University Towns.
+Transportation Research Part D: Transport and Environment.
+(Under Review)

 6. Lu, K., Liu, Y., Peng, Z. (2025).
-Assessing the Impact of Dockless Shared E-scooters on Transit Accessibility and Ridership: Insights from Florida Cities for Multimodal Integration.
-Transportation Research Part A: Policy and Practice.
+Leveraging Shared Micromobility to Boost Transit Accessibility and Ridership: Evidence from Florida Cities on Multimodal Integration.
+Travel Behaviour and Society.
 (Under Review)

 Presentations & Talks